boxingdaddev/ninety-nine-names-native/ARCHITECTURE.md

 The app is designed to be modular and scalable, with separate folders for components, screens, hooks, utilities, and assets.

+Counter and organize mode, to see how many card you have studied, how many you have committed to memory, and how many names remain waiting to be learned.

 ---

 ## Folder Structure